-In this section we shall touch upon the issue of tolerance as it appears in the lives, writings and ecclesiastical practice of the two main Reformers of Geneva: Calvin and Beza.
-As mentioned earlier, the young Calvin published Seneca's De clementia in 1532, thus advocating the cultivation of tolerance with regard to the persecuted Huguenots in France.
-Nevertheless, not much later, after having established his position in Geneva, Calvin refrains from reappearing as a champion or defender of such principles.
-Furthermore, he does not merely depart from this irenical position by simply remaining silent.
-The trial and execution of Michael Servetus in 1553 was the most famous, yet regrettably by far not the only case when the great Reformer publicly revealed his (by then) well consolidated attitude vis-à-vis the issue of religious (or dogmatic) tolerance.
-According to Kamen's evaluation,
+Geneva: The Problematic Heritage of Calvin and Beza

+As mentioned earlier, the young Calvin published Seneca's De clementia in 1532, thus advocating the cultivation of tolerance towards the persecuted Huguenots in France.
+Nevertheless, not much later, after having established his position in Geneva, Calvin seemed to have departed from this irenical position.
+The execution of Michael Servetus in 1553 was the most famous, yet regrettably by far not the only case when the great Reformer had shown his well consolidated attitude vis-à-vis the issue of religious (or dogmatic) tolerance.
+As Kamen observes: